sswam/allemande/doc/intro.md

 - **Nixie**: A rebellious girl with cyber mods, Nixie's striking green eyes and messy fringe set her apart
 - **Akane**: Open-minded and artistically spirited, Akane is an adventurous soul with an independent spirit
 - **Soli**: A gentle spirit with a love for nature and intriguing stories to share
-- **Kai**: Enthusiastic about nature, Kai is a young boy with bright blue eyes and a love for exploring
+- **Kai**: Enthusiastic about nature, Kai is a young man with bright blue eyes and a love for exploring
 - **Eira**: A free-spirited adventurer passionate about storytelling and discovery, Eira is known for her engaging communication style

 ### Specialists